ganavijayaram/itemcatalog/README.md

 $ sudo apt-get install python-pip
 $ sudo pip install virtualenv
 $ sudo virtualenv venv
-$ source venv/bin/activate( dont deactivate virtualenv ,followed by this command rest all the commands are under venv and each and every changes or updatation should be done in venv after activating it.)
+$ source venv/bin/activate(Rest of the commands should be excecuted in the virtual environment)
 $ sudo chmod -R 777 venv
 ```